jitsedesmet/thesis/_papers/thesis-report/chapters/preface.typ

 *How can we abstract data updates over a document oriented interface of a permissioned decentralized behind a query abstraction layer?*
 We quickly go over the different terms in that question.
 - Abstract data updates: We aim to abstract the query process, so a developer does not need to interact with the pods interface themselves.
-- Document oriented interface: the interface we interact with exposes data through @http resource in plain text.
+- Document oriented interface: the interface we interact with exposes data through @http documents.
-- Permissioned: each @http resource has access rights configured, rights can target specific actors or everyone.
+- Permissioned: each @http resource has access rights configured, these rights can either grand or deny access to resources.
-- Decentralized: each pod is self governed and limited rules apply to the system, a loosely defined systems data publisher to be opinionated.
+- Decentralized: each pod is self governed and limited rules apply to the system.
+A loosely defined system allows data publisher to be opinionated.
 - Query abstraction layer: we want the abstraction to happen through a declarative query.
-We will use the @sparql query language.
+In this work we use the @sparql query language.

 == Hypotheses <sec:hypotheses>

 // Can we do it without a large cost?
 Our hypothesis is that we can create an automated client capable of deciding where to store a resource given a pod.
 We hypothesize that the overhead such an intelligent client has, in comparison to a client that is not smart, is limited.
-Concretely, we expect a maximum overhead of four times slower, double the @http requests.
+Concretely, we expect a maximum overhead of four times slower, and maximum double the @http requests.
 For applications that do not write too often, this is an acceptable overhead for the amount of complexity it takes away from developers.

 == Outline